DEVOTIONALS

 us enough to ‘get our attention’ and guide us back to obeying

-His laws instead of continuing to live by our rules.
-Why?
+His laws, instead of continuing to live by our rules.

-from our relationship with Him.
-He doesn’t want to see us hurt
+relationship with Him.
+He doesn’t want to see us hurt ourselves,

-ourselves, or be hurt by others as a result of bad choices.
+or for us to be hurt by others as a result of bad choices.

 When we discipline our children, we hope that they will learn

-from their punishment and start establishing better guidelines
+from their punishment and will establish better guidelines for

-for themselves.
+themselves.
 God has the same desire for His children.
+If our

-If our own limits are wrong and too wide, then His discipline
+own limits are wrong and too wide, then His discipline is one

-is designed to help us shrink our boundaries to coincide with
+way to help us shrink our boundaries, so they will align with

 the ones He has established for us.